-On non-Windows, you will need to have the gmp and tinfo libraries installed.
+When building from source on Linux and macOS, you will need to have the gmp and tinfo libraries installed.
 These are pretty common, so you may already have them.
 On Debian-like systems (e.g. Ubuntu), use:

-'''

 sudo apt install libtinfo-dev libgmp-dev

-'''

-If you install Futhark via a package manager (e.g. Homebrew, Nix, or AUR), you shouldn't need to worry about this.
+If you install Futhark via a package manager (e.g. Homebrew, Nix, or AUR), you shouldn't need to worry about any of this.